Autumn in the Smokies

 Travel and Equipment Information

-After making a reservation, we’ll send you pre-departure information describing photographic equipment and clothing that is most suitable for the workshop.
-We’ll send you a detailed map showing you exactly how to find the Greystone Lodge.
+After securing your spot with your deposit, we’ll send you pre-departure information describing photographic equipment and clothing that is most suitable for the workshop.

 How to Get to the Great Smoky Mountains National Park.